Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-The driving-force term for the mean activity, $\eta (t)$, is phase locked to the oscillation of the mean activity itself, if the mean activity oscillates with a sufficiently large amplitude.
-This suggests that this reverberation mechanism between the mean activity and the microscopic fluctuations stably forms the coherent oscillation as a whole.
+Because the driving-force term, $\eta (t)$, is the sum of the microscopic fluctuations, it is entrained to the oscillation of the mean activity itself, if the mean activity oscillates with a sufficiently large amplitude, to entrain the microscopic fluctuations.
+We suggest this reverberation of entrainment between the mean activity and the microscopic fluctuations as the mechanism underlying the coherent oscillations we observe in Fig.\ref{figure_single_EI_pair_nonzerosum}(g) and (h).

-The stability of this reverberation mechanism can be examined using a perturbative method similar to that employed for fixed points: we derive a self-consistent equation with random coefficients that determines linear responses to external inputs, and construct its solution as the sum of a series, for which the convergence condition can be examined numerically.
-From this analysis, we draw the same conclusion about the stability as that for the fixed points: we find that the regularly oscillating solutions for the non-zero-sum case such as that observed in Fig.\ref{figure_single_EI_pair_nonzerosum}(g) are linearly stable with a non-zero probability; for the occasionally observed regular oscillations of the model with zero-sum synaptic weights [Fig.\ref{size_dependence}(c)], however, we fail to find such stability.
-These conclusions are consistent with the tendency observed in the results of direct simulations of networks with different system sizes [Fig.\ref{size_dependence}(a)].
+The stability of this reverberation mechanism can be examined by using a perturbative method similar to that employed for fixed points: we derive a self-consistent equation with random coefficients that determines linear responses to external inputs, and construct its solution from which the condition for the stability of the reverberation can be examined numerically.
+From this analysis, we draw the same conclusion about the stability as that for the fixed points: regularly oscillating solutions for the untuned model, such as that observed in Fig.\ref{figure_single_EI_pair_nonzerosum}(g), are linearly stable with a non-zero probability; occasionally observed regular oscillations of the finely tuned model [Fig.\ref{zerosum_autonomous_oscillation}(c)], however, turn our to be unstable.
+These conclusions are consistent with the tendency observed in the results of direct simulations of networks with different system sizes [Fig.\ref{size_dependence}(a),(b)].
 Since this analysis is complicated and essentially the same as that for fixed points, we omit its presentation here and refer interested readers to Appendix \ref{perturbative_expansion_oscillation}.
-We only note that we cannot exhaustively examine oscillatory orbits used for $m_{\mathrm{o}}(t)$, and therefore, cannot completely exclude the existence of stable limit-cycle solutions for the model with zero-sum synaptic weights.
+We only note that we cannot examine exhaustively oscillatory orbits, and therefore we cannot completely exclude the existence of stable limit-cycle solutions for the finely tuned model.